sentryco/TagBarLib/readme.md

 ### Todo:

-- Add xCode proj, with the TagBarTest code
+- Add xCode proj, with the TagBarTest code 👈 (import the package via url, see splitview repo regarding this)
-- SwiftUI might have this component (it doesn't)
 - Add dedicated UITests later 👈 see main uitests for how to do it etc
+- Testing and Dependency Management (Expand Testing: The test suite appears minimal and could be expanded to cover more functionality, ensuring stability as the library evolves.)
+- Try refactoring TagBarView+Content.swift with copilot / cursor
+- Code Simplification and Documentation
+- Enhancements in Preview and Debugging Support